-This partnership brings together a unique combination of expertise in veterinary epidemiology and modelling, public health and social science, as well as great experience of studying, in a number of different countries and settings, avian influenza (AI), epidemiology, village poultry and live bird trade.
-This will be complemented by a deep understanding of the Bangladeshi poultry production system and AI epidemiology in Bangladesh, both within poultry and human populations.
+This partnership brought together a unique combination of expertise in veterinary epidemiology and modelling, public health and social science, as well as great experience of studying, in a number of different countries and settings, avian influenza (AI), epidemiology, village poultry and live bird trade.
+This was complemented by a deep understanding of the Bangladeshi poultry production system and AI epidemiology in Bangladesh, both within poultry and human populations.

 The ZELS project started with a policy consultation conducted by the Centre on Global Health Security.
 The policy environment in Bangladesh was mapped to identify key actors across the public health, animal health, agriculture, and trade sectors.
 This informed our understanding of the relationship between the sectors and aid in exploring opportunities for promoting interaction and collaboration between them.
 The findings from each research step were considered through a series of workshops, and a range of policy options were developed.